Targeted Adaptive Design: Introduction

 The main ingredients of BO, then, are a surrogate model, often a Gaussian process (GP), and a loss functional that processes the updated model to furnish the updated acquisition function.
 Expected improvement (EI) of the surrogate is possibly the most common choice of loss functional.
 Important considerations include model validation at each stage of iteration and stopping rules \cite{jones1998efficient,bingham2014design}.

-The statistical theory of design of physical experiments is also closely connected to the problem statement that concerns us here.
-The subject of optimal experiment design (OED) began with the work of Lindley \cite{lindley1956measure}, who explored the role of information theory in iterative updates of decisions concerning future experiments based on currently available data.
+Within the statistical theory of design of physical experiments, the subfield of Bayesian optimal experiment design (OED) is also closely connected to the problem statement that concerns us here.
+Stochastic process surrogate models for the response surface were introduced by \cite{sacks1984some}, and Gaussian processes have been in common use since then.
+Lindley \cite{lindley1956measure} explored the role of information theory in iterative updates of decisions concerning future experiments based on currently available data.
 Information theoretic gain functions have played a prominent role in the subject (see, e.g., \cite{ryan2003estimating,zhang2016adaptive}).
 In the context of normal models, optimizing expected information gain is equivalent to the criterion of ``D-optimality,'' that is, to minimization of the determinant of the predictive covariance \cite{10.2307/2246015}.
-Again, Gaussian process surrogate models tend to dominate the landscape.

 A closely connected topic is the design and analysis of computer experiments \cite{sacks1989design,kennedy2001bayesian}.
 Here the problem is that expensive computer simulations must be run at a continuous range of input parameter settings (and, potentially, at a range of physical fidelities) in order to predict physical observations, so that the model itself may be constrained and possibly refined.
 The expense of computer simulations has incentivized research on optimal adaptive sequential strategies for sampling simulation input settings.
 In \cite{huang2006sequential}, an expected improvement maximization criterion was demonstrated in the context of multiple-fidelity simulations of metal formation.
 The work described in \cite{sinsbeck2017sequential} gives applications of sequential design with minimization of Bayesian risk.